 2008 – The Centenary of the Foundation of the Imperial Society and the unveiling of a Blue Plaque at the site of 31 Essex Street, London, WC2 where the Society was founded (27th April 2008).

 2009 – The Centenary Dinner, in the presence of HRH Prince Michael of Kent, was held at Goldsmiths' Hall on 2 November.

 2013 - The Society's office moved to Magnesia House, Playhouse Yard, Black Friars, a Grade II listed building dating from the early 18th century.
 Our new landlord is The Society of Apothecaries.

 2015 - The Society held an Agincourt Dinner at Armourers' Hall, to commemorate the 600th anniversary of the battle.
-The guest of honour were Field Marshal the Lord Guthrie of Craigiebank and Professor Anne Curry.
+The guests of honour were Field Marshal the Lord Guthrie of Craigiebank and Professor Anne Curry.

 2016 - The Society held a banquet at Apothecaries' Hall to celebrate HM The Queen’s 90th Birthday.
 Sir Roy Strong spoke on the subject of the Two Elizabeths.